asafoseth/mws-restaurant-stage-2/README.md

 ---
 #### _Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview: Stage 2

-For the **Restaurant Reviews** projects, I have converted a static webpage to a mobile-ready web application.
-This webpage has been improved from a static design that lacks accessibility to a responsive design on different sized displays and accessible for screen reader use.
-A service worker to begin the process of creating a seamless offline experience for users has been added.
+For the Satge 2 of **Restaurant Reviews** projects, restaurant data is fetched from an external server using the fetch API and JSON response parsed to the DOM elements.
+It also works fully offline now by caching JSON responses using the indexedDB API.
+App maintains the responsiveness and accessibility from Stagr 1.

-### Specification
+### Specifications

-Responsive on most display screens.
-Includes standard accessibility features, and it works offline.
+####
+This application pulls restaurant data from an external server, parse the JSON response, and use the information to render the appropriate sections of the application UI.

+The application works offline.
+JSON responses are cached using the IndexedDB API.
+Any data previously accessed while connected is reachable while offline.

+The application maintains a responsive design on mobile, tablet and desktop viewports.

+The application retains accessibility features from the Stage 1 project.
+Images have alternate text, the application uses appropriate focus management for navigation, and semantic elements and ARIA attributes are used correctly.

 ## Leaflet.js and Mapbox: